United States service academies: Description

 Service academies can be used to refer to all of the academies collectively.
-While they are often referred to as military academies, only the Military Academy, Naval Academy, and Air Force Academy are operated by the Department of Defense.
+While they are often referred to as military academies, only the Military Academy, the Naval Academy, and the Air Force Academy are operated by the Department of Defense.
 The Coast Guard Academy is operated by the Department of Homeland Security, and the Merchant Marine Academy is operated by the Department of Transportation.
-Students enrolled at Military Academy, Naval Acacemy, Air Force Academy, and Coast Guard Academy are considered to be on active duty in the United States Armed Forces from the day they enter the Academy, with the rank of cadet or midshipman, and subject to the Uniform Code of Military Justice.
-Students enrolled at Merchant Marine Academy serve in the US Navy Reserve, with the rank of midshipman and are only subject to the UCMJ while actively training with the US military on Navy orders.
+Students enrolled at the Military Academy, the Naval Academy, the Air Force Academy, and the Coast Guard Academy are considered to be on active duty in the United States Armed Forces from the day they enter the academy, with the rank of cadet or midshipman, and subject to the Uniform Code of Military Justice.
+Students enrolled at the Merchant Marine Academy serve in the U.S. Navy Reserve, with the rank of midshipman and are only subject to the UCMJ while actively training with the U.S. military on Navy orders.

 The Naval Academy and Air Force Academy are noteworthy in that they each serve two different services.
 The Naval Academy commissions midshipmen into both the U.S. Navy and the U.S. Marine Corps.
 The Air Force Academy commissions cadets into both the U.S. Air Force and the U.S. Space Force.

-In the case of the non–military Merchant Marine Academy, midshipmen may elect to receive an active duty or reserves commission in any branch of the uniformed services, including NOAA and the United States Public Health Service, most are commissioned into the Navy Reserve, Strategic Sealift Officer Force.
+In the case of the non–military Merchant Marine Academy, midshipmen may elect to receive an active duty or reserves commission in any branch of the uniformed services, including NOAA and the United States Public Health Service.
+Most are commissioned into the Navy Reserve, Strategic Sealift Officer Force.

-Students at the United States Military Academy, the United States Air Force Academy, and the United States Coast Guard Academy are cadets.
-Students at the United States Naval Academy and the United States Merchant Marine Academy are midshipmen.
-All cadets and midshipmen receive taxable pay at a rate of 35% of an O-1 under 2 years of service (which can be used to pay for textbooks and uniforms), free room and board, and pay no tuition or fees, with the exception of USMMA who receive taxable pay at US$1,217.10 a month only during their required 300+ days at sea during their 4-year studies.
+Students at the Military Academy, the Air Force Academy, and the Coast Guard Academy are cadets, while students at the Naval Academy and the Merchant Marine Academy are midshipmen.
+All cadets and midshipmen receive taxable pay at a rate of 35% of an O-1 under two years of service (which can be used to pay for textbooks and uniforms), free room and board, and pay no tuition or fees, with the exception of USMMA who receive taxable pay at US$1,217.10 a month only during their required 300+ days at sea during their four-year studies.

 Nominations

-All applicants, except for the United States Coast Guard Academy, are required to obtain a nomination to the academies.
-Nominations may be made by Congressional Representatives, Senators, the Vice President and the President.
+All applicants, except for the Coast Guard Academy, are required to obtain a nomination to the academies.
+Nominations may be made by Congressional Representatives, Senators, the Vice President, and the President.
 Applicants to the Coast Guard Academy compete in a direct nationwide competitive process that has no by-state quotas.